gemrb/gemrb.github.io/Debugging-with-a-VM.md

   2. Select "Turn Windows features on or off".
 ![image](https://user-images.githubusercontent.com/121515/130136030-1b057e9a-f0e0-4514-a237-e6107931890b.png)
   3. Make sure Hyper-V is unchecked.
 This will only allow you to install Windows-based virtual machines and will block WSL.
-(Also, if you find Virtual Box or VMWare unable to create an Ubuntu VM for no particular error code, this is probably why.)
+(Same reason for your Virtual Box or VMWare not being unable to create an Ubuntu VM with no particular error code.)
 ![image](https://user-images.githubusercontent.com/121515/130136063-afbb25e2-1f29-48ac-bac2-2e8350f0a867.png)
   4. Scroll down and check the boxes for "Virtual Machine Platform", "Windows Hypervisor Platform", and "Windows Powershell" and click OK.